NkwamPhilip/Polypay/README.md

 ABOUT POLYPAY

 Polypay is a payment system that enables users send Cryptocurrency to anybody in the world.
 The smart contract is deployed on Polygon zkEVM which is a “testnet" and not  “mainnet" .

-It uses the Vite framework,
+Polygon is a Layer 2 blockchain that aims to help Ethereum with its scalability.
+By acting as a Layer 2 protocol, Polygon doesn't aim to duplicate Ethereum's functionality.
+Instead, it helps improve transaction speeds and lower costs for developers.

-This is aimed at speeding up development with the HMR (Hot Module reload).
+Polypay uses the Vite framework, this is aimed at speeding up development with the HMR (Hot Module reload).
 It doesn't need to bundle all the scripts before returning the requested content.

-The front-end  enables the selection of multiple wallet option for the transaction, such as metamask, coinbase, trust wallet, rainbow or through a wallet-connect.
+The front-end  makes provisions for multiple wallet options for the transaction such as metamask, coinbase, trust wallet, rainbow or through a wallet-connect.

-There is a section that has a description of your wallet address, similar to what we have in a debit.
+It features  a section that has a description of your wallet address, similar to that of  a debit card.